 Will I have a right of appeal?

-Every student will have the right to appeal their grade if they so wish.
+Every student will have the right to appeal their grade for GCSE, AS Level and A Level qualifications if they so wish.
 Before a grade is submitted, teachers should make students aware of the evidence they are using to assess them.
 Students will then have the opportunity to confirm the evidence is their own work and make their teachers aware of any mitigating circumstances they believe should be taken into account.

 If a student wishes to appeal, centres should undertake an initial process review to check all processes were followed correctly and no errors were made.
 If the school or college finds an error, they can submit a revised grade to the exam board.

 Appeals are not likely to lead to adjustments in grades where the original grade is a reasonable exercise of academic judgement supported by the evidence.
-Grades can go up or down as the result of an appeal.
+Grades can go up, remain the same or go down as the result of an appeal.

 Exam Results Helpline